bancambios/PaiyApp-Hackaton-Etherfuse/README.md

 <div align="center">
-<h1> The project for the Grizzlython Hackaton is in the MASTER branch. </h1>
+<h1> The React project for the Grizzlython Hackaton is in the MASTER branch. </h1>
 </div>